master-hax/aosp-system-core/init/readme.txt

   Change to securitycontext before exec'ing this service.
   Primarily for use by services run from the rootfs, e.g. ueventd, adbd.
   Services on the system partition can instead use policy-defined transitions based on their file security context.
+This overrides ctx_compute.
   If not specified and no transition is defined in policy, defaults to the init context.

+ctx_compute <pathname>
+  Specifies the pathname to be used for extraction of the execuatble's file_context.
+  Useful if your service is being exec'd by a different executable.
+For instance, when you execute your service with logwrapper.

 oneshot
    Do not restart the service when it exits.